cfrg/draft-irtf-cfrg-hash-to-curve/draft-sullivan-cfrg-hash-to-curve.md

   alpha - value to be hashed, an octet string

-  u - fixed nonsquare value in Fp. f() - Curve function
+  u - fixed non-square value in Fp. f() - Curve function

 Output: